Rakvi6893/Classification-of-genus-0-Modular-Curves-that-have-a-Rational-Point/README.md

  Rational functions.m  == Contains the required functions for loading the file "Computing X_G.m"

+ Note : Please load the files Rational functions.m and Hauptmodul and J(t).m together before loading any other file.

  Generators.m  == Contains the code to produce generators G corresponding to pairs computed in theorem 1.2

  Tables *-*.m == Contains the code to produce tables *-*